snarkify/sirius/README.md

 Both examples demonstrate how to set up and run IVC instances, but they highlight important architectural differences:

 **Sangria IVC**:
-- Uses a **two-circuit approach**: primary for actual computation, secondary for cryptographic operations
+- Uses a **dual-circuit approach**: primary for actual computation, secondary for cryptographic operations
 - Requires separate configuration of both circuits with matching commitment settings
 - Executes all steps at once via `fold_with_debug_mode` (i.e., runs 10 steps in a single call)
 - The public parameters are immutable